bbauska/LFS171x/README.md

   <img width="50%" src="https://user-images.githubusercontent.com/41387907/138575604-de11d640-967d-486a-8ddf-b302785cfdb0.png"
        alt="Hyperledger Explorer"</>
 </p>
-Hyperledger Explorer is a simple, but powerful open source tool for visualizing blockchain operations.
+Hyperledger Explorer is a simple, but powerful open-source tool for visualizing blockchain operations.

 It is the first tool to examine permissioned ledgers, allowing anyone to explore the distributed ledger projects being created by Hyperledger's members from the inside, without compromising their privacy.